oleeskild/digitalgardendocs/src/site/notes/Getting Started/04 Appearance Settings.md

 You can also select if you want the dark or ligth theme.
 If the theme doesn't support the base theme you've chosen, you will get a notification when applying the setting.

 When you're done choosing a theme, click the "Apply settings to site" to make it go live.

-[Style settings](https://github.com/mgmeyers/obsidian-style-settings) are unfortunately not yet supported.
-This is on the development roadmap and will be added sometime in the future.

 ## Sitename
 You can set the name of your site in the "Sitename" setting.
 This will be displayed in the top navbar of your site.